In 2018, over 63 percent of Americans have consumer debt, in the form of credit cards, auto loans, medical bills and other types of unsecured debts.

 This is a measure of the total availability of revolving credit you have (i.e. credit cards) versus the amount that they are utilized.

 Installment loans are completely exempt from this equation.

 If you have a lot of credit card debt, when you pay off your various balances with an debt consolidation loan, you will drastically lower your debt to credit ratio, which could have a positive effect on your credit score.

 Debt consolidation loans are not ideal for everyone.

 In general, debt consolidation loans offer a lower interest rate than high APR credit cards and other types of revolving debt.

-For those with bad credit, they might only qualify for debt consolidation loans with an interest rate more comparable to the credit cards they’re trying to pay off, if their application is not flat out rejected.
+For those with bad credit, they might only qualify for debt consolidation loans with an interest rate more comparable to the credit cards they’re trying to pay off.

 It should be pointed out, however, that if you’re able to improve your credit score by paying off your credit card debt with an installment loan, you would be able to turn around and apply for another debt consolidation loan at a lower APR.